JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-create-first-app.md

    fun greet(): String {
        val firstWord = if (Random().nextBoolean()) "Hi!" else "Hello!"

+       return firstWord
    }
    ```

    Android Studio highlights that the `Random` class is unresolved because you can't call specific Java functions from the common Kotlin code.
 2. Follow the IDE's suggestions and replace it with `kotlin.random.Random` from the Kotlin standard library.
    This is a multiplatform library that works on all platforms and is included automatically as a dependency.
+3. Remove brackets from `Random()`, as it is an abstract class.
 The code should now compile successfully.
-3. Add a bit of variety to the greeting.
+4. Add a bit of variety to the greeting.
 Update the shared code with the `reversed()` function
    from the Kotlin standard library to reverse the text:

     ```kotlin